MicrosoftDocs/query-docs/query-languages/dax/userobjectid-function-dax.md

 ---
 # USEROBJECTID

-Returns the current user's Object ID from Azure AD for Azure Analysis Server and the current user's SID for on-premise Analysis Server.
+Returns the current user's Object ID from Azure AD or security identifier (SID).

 ## Syntax